Clarifai/old-docs/create-get-and_update.md

-There are many methods to work with models.

 ### Create Model

 You can create your own model and train it with your own images and concepts.
 Once you train it to see how